&turn

 It is possible to store credentials for your TURN server on a server, pulling them as needed via an API, such as from Twilio's API.
 It is also possible to hard-code the credentials into the app itself.
 Both these options require self-deploying the website code however.

-page&tcppageHosted your own TURN server?page&relaypage&tz
+&tcpHosted your own TURN server?&relay&tz

 Last updated